iameugenejo/ngScrollTo/README.md

 angular.module("myApp", ["ngScrollTo"]);
 ```

+Update 0.0.3
+* Added optional offset attribute.
+The optional offset attribute allows scrolling an element into view and offset it by a specified number of pixels.

 Update 0.0.2
 * Made scrolling-to-top gets detected before searching for the target DOM element.
 (This change makes broken scroll-to link to be ignored instead of scrolling to top)
 * Removed unnecessary $parse dependency